rmhennessey/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Server-side: makes requests to the server as pages are requested.
+Faster initial load time, good for SEO but can be slower as it causes complete refreshes with each new page requested.

+Client-side: take place in browser.
+Loads everything up on intial call.
+Means a slower initial load time but faster data grabs after.
+Bad for SEO.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+GET - requests specific resource
+POST - create new resource
+PUT - update (either add or delete)
+DELETE - remove data

 - [ ] Mention three tools we can use to make AJAX requests.

+Fetchi API
+Axios
+jQuery

 ## Project Set Up